Presidential Commission on the Supreme Court of the United States

 The Presidential Commission on the Supreme Court of the United States (PCSCOTUS), also known informally as the Supreme Court commission, was a Presidential Commission established by U.S. President Joe Biden to investigate the idea of reforming the Supreme Court.
-It will provide a nonpartisan analysis of "the principal arguments in the contemporary public debate for and against Supreme Court reform".
-The commission was established through Executive Order 14023, issued on April 9, 2021.
-According to the order, the commission must issue a report within 180 days of its first public meeting, which took place May 19, 2021.
-The commission issued its final report on December 8, 2021.
+It was slated to provide a nonpartisan analysis of "the principal arguments in the contemporary public debate for and against Supreme Court reform".